apache/beam/learning/tour-of-beam/learning-content/core-transforms/motivating-challenge-3/description.md

 -->
 ### Common Transforms motivating challenge

 You are given the work of Shakespeare "Kinglear", it will be divided into words and filtered.
-Leave the words beginning with "**s**", the case does not matter.
+Leave the words beginning with "**i**", the case does not matter.
 After using the `additional output`, return the two `PCollection` separation conditions will be **uppercase** and **lowercase**.
 Create a view from the PCollection with **lowercase** words and passing it to the `side-input` check if there are matching words in both registers.